open-ephys/gui-docs/source/User-Manual/Recording-data/Binary-format.rst

 * :code:`waveforms.npy`: numpy array with dimensions *S* spikes x *N* channels x *M* samples containing the spike waveforms

-* :code:`sample_numbers.npy`: numpy array of *S* 64-bit integers containing the sample number corresponding to the peak of each spike
+* :code:`sample_numbers.npy`: numpy array of *S* 64-bit integers containing the sample number corresponding to the peak of each spike. **Note:** This file was called :code:`timestamps.npy` in GUI version 0.5.X.
+To avoid ambiguity, "sample numbers" always refer to integer sample index values starting in version 0.6.0.

-* :code:`timestamps.npy`: numpy array of *S* 64-bit floats containing the global timestamp in seconds corresponding to the peak of each spike (assuming this stream was synchronized before starting recording)
+* :code:`timestamps.npy`: numpy array of *S* 64-bit floats containing the global timestamp in seconds corresponding to the peak of each spike (assuming this stream was synchronized before starting recording). **Note:** This file did not exist in GUI version 0.5.X.
+Synchronized (float) timestamps for spikes first became available in version 0.6.0.

 * :code:`clusters.npy`: numpy array of *S* unsigned 16-bit integers containing the sorted cluster ID for each spike (defaults to 0 if this is not available).